material-components/material-components-web/packages/mdc-tabs/README.md

 ## Important - Deprecation Notice

-The `mdc-tabs` package is deprecated and no longer maintained.
-Improved functionality is available across the `mdc-tab-bar`, `mdc-tab-scroller`, `mdc-tab-indicator`, and `mdc-tab` packages.
+The `mdc-tabs` package is deprecated and no longer maintained, and is no longer included in the all-in-one `material-components-web` package.
+Improved functionality is available across the `mdc-tab-bar`, `mdc-tab-scroller`, `mdc-tab-indicator`, and `mdc-tab` packages, which are now included in the `material-components-web` package.
 Bugs and feature requests will no longer be accepted for this package.
 It is recommended that you migrate to the new packages to continue to receive new features and updates.

 # MDC Tabs